WaylonWalker/waylonwalker.com/pages/blog/kedro-in-scripts.md

     ]
 )

-# to get up and running you can use an empty catalog
+# to get up and running, you can use an empty catalog
 catalog = DataCatalog()

 runner.run(pipeline, catalog)